 Functions are an extremely important addition to your programming repertoire!
 They enable:

 Python is a widely used high-level programming language for general-purpose programming, created by Guido van Rossum and first released in 1991.
-An interpreted language, Python has a design philosophy which emphasizes code readability (notably using whitespace indentation to delimit code blocks rather than curly braces or keywords), and a syntax which allows programmers to express concepts in fewer lines of code than possible in languages such as C++ or Java.
+An interpreted language, Python has a design philosophy which emphasizes code readability (notably using whitespace indentation to delimit code blocks rather than curly brackets or keywords), and a syntax which allows programmers to express concepts in fewer lines of code than possible in languages such as C++ or Java.
 The language provides constructs intended to enable writing clear programs on both a small and large scale.

 Python features a dynamic type system and automatic memory management and supports multiple programming paradigms, including object-oriented, imperative, functional programming, and procedural styles.
 It has a large and comprehensive standard library.